ritanshuj/Stock-Market/README.md

 # Stock-Market
-Finding the best time to earn Maximum profit in between 2 days minute to minute data.
+Finding the best time to earn Maximum profit in between 2 days' minute to minute data.